LTFE/NetworkTester/README.md

 Put files containing the IAT times into the `tests` folder.
 It should contain one IAT (in milliseconds) per line.
 Use the example file as a reference.
 Each of these files will be treated separately.

-Run `node tester.js` to run the test.
+Run `node tester.js` to run the test, using -i to specify the IAT files, and, optionally -o to specify the output file name.
 You can follow its progress in the Ganache console.
-The results of this test will be written into a `testerOutputXX.tsv` file.
-(XX being the serial number automatically assigned to the test)

-Run `node analyzer.js testerOutputXX.tsv` (XX corresponding with your test).
-This will create a `finalResultsXX.tsv` file.
-(XX being the serial number automatically assigned to the test)
-Afterwards you can use Excel or any other program to analyze the results.
+Example: `node tester.js -o myOutputFile -i "constantLoad.txt onePerMinute.txt randomIAT.txt customIAT.txt"`

 #### Format

-In the finalOutput files the first column contains `tx` or `bl` whether the row is a transaction or block.
-The following columns are as follows:
+Data about blocks and transactions is gathered into separate files.

 ##### Transaction